 It's spoken around the globe well beyond Portugal, and is the official language of places like Brazil, Mozambique, Angola, Guinea-Bissau, Timor-Leste, Equatorial Guinea, Cape Verde, and São Tomé, Principe and even the Chinese autonomous territory of Macau.

 Our second international edition is Spanish.
 The Spanish language has an estimated 483 million people using it daily across the globe.
 It's spoken in homeland Spain, but also in Equatorial Guinea, 19 countries in the Americas such as Argentina, Chile, Peru, Mexico and Venezuela, and widely across other territories globally.

 The third language we've launched is French.
 French is the national language of 29 countries, outside of France itself it is spoken across parts of Canada, Belgium, Switzerland as a first language and it's widely spoken as a second language across Europe and North Africa.
 Bonjour, mes amis.

 Accessing Pocket-lint Portuguese, Spanish or French

 There are a number of ways you'll be able to access our international editions.

-The chances are you probably already be reading this in Portuguese or Spanish.
+The chances are you probably already be reading this in Portuguese, Spanish or French.
 If your browser language is set to "pt" or "pt-br" we will automatically recommend you the translated page we've made available in Portuguese for you to read.
-If your browser is set to es-es the same applies - we'll show you the translated Spanish page automatically for you.
+If your browser is set to es-es or fr-fr the same applies - we'll show you the translated Spanish or French page automatically for you.

-You can also check out the Portuguese edition by going to Pocket-lint.com/pt-br/ (or Pocket-lint.com/es-es/ for Spanish) or even easier still, click on the globe icon in our masthead to reveal the international edition you are after.
+You can also check out the Portuguese edition by going to Pocket-lint.com/pt-br/ (or Pocket-lint.com/es-es/ for Spanish, Pocket-lint.com/fr-fr/) or even easier still, click on the globe icon in our masthead to reveal the international edition you are after.

 You'll always be able to revert back to an English version (if you wish) and the system will remember your choice for next time.